 37 2.
 Proposed Action and Alternatives Caltrans ROW.
 Within the latter ROW, an approximately 100 feet by 100 feet jack and boring set and receiving stations would be constructed on each side of I-10.
 Water Supply and Use Water for use for the PSEGS would be sourced primarily from onsite groundwater wells.
 The PSEGS groundwater wells would supply both solar plants and the common area.
 Additional water for use in association with the gen-tie line construction may be obtained from municipal or other sources.
 The PSEGS water uses include boiler make-up water, mirror wash water, and domestic water, as well as water used during construction for concrete mixing, dust abatement, and soil compaction.
 The PSEGS would install up to a total of 10 wells, which would be located near the power blocks, common facilities area, and concrete batch plant.
 The project would require an average of 400 AFY during construction (for a total of 1,130 acre feet during the construction period) and an average of 201 AFY during operation.
 The proposed primary water treatment systems would include the following components: manganese dioxide iron removal filter, cartridge filters, reverse osmosis, and electrodeionization.
 Each of the two power blocks would have four tanks, including the following: 1.
 One 800,000 gallon capacity raw water/fire water storage tank measuring 60-feet in diameter and 46-feet high.
 A portion of the raw water -- approximately 200,000 gallons -- would be for plant use (e.g., boiler feedwater, providing supplemental cooling for plant auxiliary systems, and mirror washing) while the remainder would be reserved for fire water service; 2.
 One 95,000 gallon capacity demineralized water storage tank for storing steam-cycle makeup water measuring 26 feet in diameter and 26-feet high; 3.
 One 75,000 gallon capacity waste water storage tank measuring 25 feet in diameter and 23-feet high; 4.
 One 70,000 gallon capacity mirror wash water storage tank measuring 25 feet in diameter and 21-feet high; and 5.
 The common area would contain a combined service water/firewater tank with an approximately 480,000 gallon capacity that measures 52-feet in diameter and 36-feet high.
 All tanks would be constructed from shop-fabricated plates welded in the field.
 The proposed service/fire water and waste water storage tanks are epoxy coated carbon steel.
 The proposed demineralized water and wash water storage tanks are stainless steel.
 Tank foundations would be concrete with piles if required by the geotechnical report.
 Fencing and Security Prior to commencement of PSEGS construction, a chain link security fence would be erected around the perimeter of the site or the affected work area, the switchyard, and other areas requiring controlled access.
-Perimeter fencing would be designed and installed in accordance with requirements of Department of Homeland Security, and is expected to be 7 feet high, constructed of galvanized posts, a top rail, 2-inch chain link fabric, and constructed directly adjacent to the desert tortoise fence.
-Posts would be embedded in concrete.
+Perimeter fencing would be designed and installed in accordance with requirements of Department of Homeland Security, and perimeter fencing is expected to be 7 feet high, constructed of galvanized posts, a top rail, 2-inch chain link fabric, and constructed directly adjacent to the desert tortoise fence.
+Galvanized posts would be embedded in concrete.
 Palen Solar Electric Generating System Draft SEIS 2-10 July 2013